tobser/octoprint-xmmp-plugin/README.md

 # octoprint xmpp plugin

-Connect to a xmmp server and sends printupdates
+Connect to a xmmp server and send printupdates

 ## Setup